 Work Experience Program

-The Work Experience (WEX) program provides learners with the opportunity to earn high school credits while gaining hands-on experience in career paths that inspire them.
+The Work Experience (WEX) program provides learners with the opportunity to earn high school credits while gaining experience in career paths that inspire them.

 Whether shadowing nurses, learning from skilled tradespeople, or protecting the land as Jr. Land Guardians, learners are stepping out of the classroom and into their communities—exploring interests, building confidence, and planning for life after graduation.